M.A. Program Course Descriptions

 Psychopharmacology & the Biological Bases of Behavior (3 units)

-This course provides a basic overview of neurobiology in order to understand the biological bases of behavior and the psychopharmacological treatment of mental disorders.
-The course includes information about commonly prescribed psychiatric medications for children and adults - indications, contraindications, mechanisms of action, side effects, drug-drug interactions, and variability related to age, gender, ethnicity, and medical condition.
-Students will learn how to work cooperatively and effectively with clients, family members, and prescribing clinicians.
-Additionally, controversies related to the medical model and to specific prescribing practices will be explored.
+One in six adults took prescription medication for their mental health in 2020 (CDC, 2020), and one in twelve children took prescription medication for their mental health in 2019 (CDC, 2019).
+Conversations about medication are common in the psychotherapeutic setting.
+This course provides a basic overview of neurobiology in order to understand the biological bases of behavior and the psychopharmacological treatment of mental health symptoms.
+The course includes information about commonly prescribed psychiatric medications for children and adults including indications, contraindications, mechanisms of action, therapeutic effects, side effects, interactions, and variability related to age, gender, ethnicity, and medical conditions.
+Students will learn how to engage clients and family members in collaborative conversation to provide psychoeducation, explore ambivalence, and offer referrals when appropriate.
+Personal feelings about the use of medications, debates in the field, and up-and-coming pharmacological interventions will be explored.

 Research Based Practice (3 units)